 It really depends on your body type.
 What I'm saying is don't go hungry, it's not about that.
 Be organised, stock up on nice healthy food, make good decent meals and bring nibbles or food with you if you are heading out for a while so you don't get stuck, e.g. nuts such as almonds (raw) seeds such as organic pumpkin and sunflower seeds, brown rice cakes or ryvita and hummus...
-Most people find they eat better than ever before!
+Most people find they eat better on a cleanse than ever before!

-I've seen hundreds of people go through this cleanse and one thing I've learned is that the best results come from those who are strict to the core with the diet and taking of the herbs.
+I've seen hundreds of people go through this cleanse and one thing I've learned is that the best results come from those who are strict to the core with the diet and the taking of the herbs.
 If you are going to do it, do it properly!
 On a more compassionate note, if you do slip up, don't give up!
 Get back on and keep going.
-In the past I slipped up but continued anyhow and then the next cleanse I did 6 months later was much easier as my mind was clearer that I wished to experience (out of curiosity as much as anything else) the best result possible!
+In the past I slipped up but continued anyhow and then the next cleanse I did 6 months later was much easier as my mind was clearer in that I wished to experience (out of curiosity as much as anything else) the best result possible!

 I hope these pages are of some help.
 Good luck!

 There are restaurants that cater for this type of food intake too.

 Around the country there are more and more fabulous conscious healthy eateries and if you you know of one, please drop a note here and I will happily include it.

 - Eliminate fruit

 - Eliminate white rice, potatoes